 To develop in students a desire to successfully improve their behaviours through participation and connection with the Learning Hub program.
 The staff demonstrate strategies so that participants can implement changes in their lives to reach their potential.
 We aim to facilitate the process of developing emotional intelligence so that students can strive to reach their personal goals.

-Students from Years 7, 8 and 9 are referred to the Hub for a number of reasons including bullying, abuse of staff or students, not following teacher instruction, class disruption, poor peer relations, poor anger management, destructiveness, attention seeking behaviour, frequent absences and lack of connectedness to family, school or community.
-These students are not achieving success at school and the behaviours that they are displaying are a symptom of poor relationship skills, poor self-esteem, lack of responsibility and poor anger management.
-The intention of the program at the Hub is to reinforce the positive aspects of each student, and to develop social and emotional intelligence.
+Students from Years 7, 8 and 9 are referred to the Learning Hub for a number of reasons including frequent absences, lack of connectedness to family, school or community, bullying, abuse of staff or students, not following teacher instruction, class disruption, poor peer relations, poor anger management, destructiveness and attention seeking behaviour.
+These students are not achieving success at school and the behaviours that they are displaying are in need of change and guidance through reinforcement of positive aspects of each student.

-Referral of students to the Hub is made by the sub school or well being team directly to the Head of the Hub.
-Once referred, the Head of the Hub invites the student and their Parent/Guardian with the school representative to an intake meeting.
-All of the Hub staff attend intake meetings.
+Referral of students to the Learning Hub is made by the Sub School or Wellbeing team directly to the Assistant Principal of the Learning Hub.
+Once referred, students are invited along with their Parent/Guardian to an intake meeting.
 The aims of the intake meetings are to assess the student’s level of understanding of their own issues and problems at school and ascertain their willingness and readiness to make changes.
-Once interviewed, the adolescent is given the necessary details to contact the Head of the Hub within 24 hours to indicate that they are willing to commit to the program.
+Once interviewed, the student and Parent/Guardian are given the necessary details to contact the Learning Hub to indicate that they are willing to commit to the program.

 Casey Safety Village.
 Educating Grade 1 students on Road safety and Fire safety (annual).